 There are numerous European, African and Middle East airline flying to Cairo.

-For me the cheapest option was with Ukrainian International Airlines, with a quick connection in Kiev (as it later turned out it was too short on the way back when my flight from Cairo was over 2 hours delayed and the flight to Warsaw departed without me, fortunately the airline secured the hotel, meals and the seat in the next flight with no issues).
+For me the cheapest option was with Ukrainian International Airlines, with a quick connection in Kyiv (as it later turned out it was too short on the way back when my flight from Cairo was over 2 hours delayed and the flight to Warsaw departed without me, fortunately the airline secured the hotel, meals and the seat in the next flight with no issues).

 I paid around €250 for my return ticket, bought 4 months in advance and for the high season (Christmas and New Year period).